Blogs & Websites

 • Technical complexity: Lazy loading images can be technically complex to implement, especially if you are unfamiliar with JavaScript.
 However, many libraries and tools can help to make the process easier.

-Overall, the benefits of using lazy load images outweigh the drawbacks.
 If you want to improve your website's performance and user experience, lazy loading images is a great option.

-Now you can lazy load images quickly using these simple ways.
-If you want to fix your site's core web vitals statistics and increase site speed, it becomes vital that you lazy load images.
-So your site does not load all together in one go, and only those images which need to be loaded above the page fold load first and do not slow down the rest of the page loading speed.
+So your site does not load all together in one go, and only those images that need to be loaded above the page fold load first and do not slow down the rest of the page loading speed.

 You may also like to read:

-1. Add JS Libraries Scripts
+Add JS Libraries Scripts

 How to Lazy Load Images With 4 Easy Ways

-Lazy Load Scripts – How to Lazy Load Images
+Lazy Load Scripts to Lazy Load Images

-Сompared to writing code from scratch, grabbing a JS library requires the minimum effort to lazy load images efficiently.
 If you don’t really care what’s inside as long as it does the job for you, here’s a list of JS libraries recommended by Google to lazy load images:

 Add any of the above scripts in the footer of your web pages to lazy load images.
 First, you need to download it.
 It will load the script on all your pages.